kisanth/runtipi/README.md

-# Example App Store Template
+# Custom appstore

-This repository serves as a template for creating your own custom app store for the Runtipi platform.
-Use this as a starting point to create and share your own collection of applications.
+This is my appstore repository for runtipi

 ## Repository Structure